benwhalley/just-enough-r/docs/anova.md

 ```

 In the first example, `car::Anova()` provides the same output as SPSS.
 This is probably what you want, at least in the first instance.
 In examples 2 and 3, the main effects are 'not significant', even though in our simulated data we did create 'main effects' of `A` and `B`.
-This can lead to confusion (although see the discussion below for why interpreting main effects in the presence of interactions might be a bad idea).

-To make matters worse,  in examples 2 and 3, the *order* in which we included the predictors `A` and `B` changes the F statistics for the main effects.
+To make matters worse,in examples 2 and 3, the *order* in which we included the predictors `A` and `B` changes the F statistics for the main effects.
+Using a method where our results depend on the order in which we include the factors can lead to confusion, and is best avoided (although see the discussion below for why interpreting main effects in the presence of interactions might be a bad idea anyway).

 ## What's wrong with the SPSS defaults? {-}